surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 <center><h1>Visualization</h1></center>

-AcuBi has an ability to create graphics and charts based on the result obtained.
+<b>AcuBi</b> has an ability to create graphics and charts based on the result obtained.
 Charts sections in AcuBi displays different type of pictorial representation of the data.

-**Let us see in details how to configure visualization;**
+<b>Let us see in details how to configure visualization;</b>

 Reports fetches an impressive and good looking charts with the data obtained, in fraction of seconds.

 ## Getting Started With Visualization.

-Click on **Charts** tab to configure visualization option for the result obtained.
+Click on <b>Charts</b> tab to configure visualization option for the result obtained.
 This will connect you to visualization section.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/52de5df82ef6986d3c2224728e8100490c41ad22/images/New_version5/TD_Visu_Image1.png)
-**Image 1**
+<b><font color = "Black"> Image 1</b>

 ## Types of Visualization